Table of Contents

 4.4.
 Elimination Bracket

 4.4.2.
-The top 16 teams from the group stage will compete in the Elimination
+The top 6 teams overall from the group stage will compete in the Elimination bracket

 4.5.
 The Final